LoicGerland/iutvalence-java-mp-2013-2014-ie1-p1/README.md

 Mini-projets Java, IUT de Valence, 2013-2014, groupe IE1, projet 1

-Name project : Epic magic battle
+Name project : Epic battle

-Description : We try to make a medieval rpg using a
+Description : We try to make a turn-per-turn rpg.
+We play a heros which leads a group of warriors.

+Each turn, we can do three action :
+- Attack with the warrior with one of his skills.
+- Change warrior.
+- Use magical power.

+Each warrior has specific characteristic :
+- Strength
+- Speed
+- Intelligence
+- Vitality
+- Defense
+- Faith